Update 22 August 2023

 Cases in Jersey

-There are currently no confirmed cases of avian influenza in domestic birds in Jersey.
+There are currently no Avian Influenza cases confirmed in Jersey.

 In Jersey, most recent outbreaks include: